 Although final design is not yet complete, current plans relocate the ramp from the 408 to westbound I-4 and the ramps from I-4 to westbound 408 to the east side of the Griffin Park apartments.
 Doing so opens the area under the current ramps to allow for green space or a stormwater retention pond.
 The planned design will restore the physical cohesiveness to the neighborhood that was lost during the original construction of I-4.

-Once I-4 Ultimate is complete, the corridor will be a celebration of local history and heritage and will serve as a true reminder of what makes Central Florida unique.
+Once I-4 Ultimate is complete, the corridor will be a celebration of local heritage and will serve as a reminder of what makes Central Florida unique.